ranja-sarkar/search/README.md

 <img width="88" height="54" alt="m2" src="https://github.com/user-attachments/assets/9c53b643-e784-4661-ab7a-d1e0d9493cc0" />

 [Robetta](https://pmc.ncbi.nlm.nih.gov/articles/PMC441606/) is a tool that utilizes comparative modeling or *de novo* methods ([Rosetta](https://www.sciencedirect.com/science/chapter/bookseries/abs/pii/S0076687904830040?via%3Dihub)) to predict the structure of a protein.
-It was back in 2004 when the Robetta web service was available.
+It was back in 2004 when the Robetta web service became available to all.

 💡 **Fast forward to 2021**